-7.68.2 SUPERVISED EVALUATION OF NON-INSTRUCTIONAL FACULTY ON REGULAR APPOINTMENTS
+8.2 SUPERVISED EVALUATION OF NON-INSTRUCTIONAL FACULTY

-The Appropriate Senior Administrator may initiate and carry out evaluation procedures for a faculty member about whom a professional concern has arisen.
+The Aappropriate Senior Administrator may initiate and carry out evaluation procedures for a faculty member about whom a professional concern has arisen.

-All of Article 7.2.3 shall also apply except for 7.32.3 (b).
+All of Article 7.2.3 shall also apply except for 7.2.3 (b).
 Interviews with or questionnaires of students, clients and colleagues (where appropriate) and the relevant supervisor's assessments based on relevant job related activities shall constitute the basis of the evaluation process.

-7.78.3 SUPERVISED EVALUATION OF NON-REGULAR FACULTY MEMBERS
+8.3 SUPERVISED EVALUATION OF NON-REGULAR FACULTY MEMBERS

-A non-regular faculty member may be evaluated at the Appropriate Senior Administrator's discretion or upon the request of the Program Coordinatoror Department Chair where a professional concern has arisen.
-Evaluation shall be carried out using methods appropriate to the particular assignment appointment.
-(See Articles 7.2 and 7.3)
+A non-regular faculty member may be evaluated at the Aappropriate Senior Administrator's discretion where a professional concern has arisen.
+Evaluation shall be carried out using methods appropriate to the particular appointment.